marangisto/fpga/README.md

 ## Toolchain Installation

-My first FPGA development board ia the NEXYS A7 50T from Digilent.
+My first FPGA development board is the NEXYS A7 50T from Digilent.
 To get started the Xilinx toolchain, called Vivado, has to be installed:

 https://www.xilinx.com/support/download.html